On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: Introduction

 Isotonic regression has a long history in statistics; see e.g.,~\citet{Brunk55}, \citet{AyerEtAl55}, and~\citet{vanEeden58}.
-Isotonic regression can be easily extended to the setup where the predictors take values in any space with a partial order; see Section~\ref{sec:DFCvxPoly} for the details.
-In fact, for multivariate predictors, to avoid over-fitting, a more useful formulation would be to consider {\it bounded isotonic} regression: $f$ is assumed to be non-decreasing and the range of $f$ is bounded by $\lambda$, for $\lambda >0$.
-In Section~\ref{sec:DFCvxPoly}, we show that for bounded isotonic regression $\bt^* \in \mathcal{C}$ where $\C$ is a closed polyhedral set (i.e., an intersection of finitely many hyperplanes) that can be expressed as
+Isotonic regression can be easily extended to the setup where the predictors take values in any space with a partial order; see Section~\ref{sec:DFIso} for the details.